Cpt-Blackadder/portfolio/README.md

 Portfolio - Saketh K H

-This repository contains the code for a personal portfolio website for [Your Name], designed and developed using pure HTML, CSS, and JavaScript.
+This repository contains the code for a personal portfolio website for me, designed and developed using pure HTML, CSS, and JavaScript.
 It showcases my background, projects, skills, and contact information in a minimalist and professional design.

 Features